 Our operations to date have been organizing and staffing our company, business planning, raising capital, identifying and acquiring potential product candidates, undertaking preclinical studies and clinical trials for our product candidates and initiating U.S. commercial operations following the approval of COPIKTRA and through our ownership period ending in September 2020.
-We have financed our operations to date primarily through public offerings of our common stock, sales of common stock under our at-the-market equity offering programs, our loan and security agreement executed with Hercules Capital, Inc. (Hercules) in March 2017, as amended, the upfront payments under our license and collaboration agreements with Sanofi, Yakult and CSPC, the upfront payment under the Secura APA, the issuance of the 2018 Notes in October 2018 and the proceeds in connection with the PIPE.
+We have financed our operations to date primarily through public offerings of our common stock, sales of common stock under our at-the-market equity offering programs, our loan and security agreement executed with Hercules Capital, Inc. (Hercules) in March 2017, as amended, the upfront payments under our license and collaboration agreements with Sanofi, CSPC Pharmaceutical Group Limited (CSPC), and Yakult Honsha Co., Ltd. (Yakult), the upfront payment under the Secura APA, the issuance of the 2018 Notes (defined herein) in October 2018 and the proceeds in connection with the private investment in public equity (PIPE).
 With our U.S. commercial launch of COPIKTRA on September 24, 2018 through our ownership period ending in September 2020, we financed a portion of our operations through product revenue.

-As of March 31, 2021, we had an accumulated deficit of \$607.5 million.
-Our net loss was \$15.0 million and \$38.0 million for the three months ended March 31, 2021 and 2020, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$624.4 million.
+Our net loss was \$16.9 million, \$31.9 million, \$23.0 million and \$61.0 million for the three and six months ended June 30, 2021 and 2020, respectively.
 We expect to incur significant expenses and operating losses for the foreseeable future as a result of the continued research and development of VS-6766, and defactinib.
-As of March 31, 2021, we had cash, cash equivalents, and investments of \$127.1 million.
+As of June 30, 2021, we had cash, cash equivalents and investments of \$114.1 million.
 We expect our existing cash resources will be sufficient to fund our planned operations through at least 12 months from the date of issuance of these condensed consolidated financial statements.

-We expect to finance the future development costs of our clinical product portfolio with our existing cash, cash equivalents and investments, through future milestones and royalties received pursuant to the Secura APA or through strategic financing opportunities that could include, but are not limited to collaboration agreements, future offerings of our equity, or the incurrence of debt.
+We expect to finance the future development costs of our clinical product portfolio with our existing cash, cash equivalents and investments, through future milestones and royalties received pursuant to the Secura APA or through strategic financing opportunities that could include, but are not limited to, collaboration agreements, future offerings of our equity, or the incurrence of debt.
 However, there is no guarantee that any of these strategic or financing opportunities will be executed or executed on favorable terms, and some could be dilutive to existing stockholders.
 If we fail to obtain additional future capital, we may be unable to complete our planned preclinical studies and clinical trials and obtain approval of certain investigational product candidates from the FDA or foreign regulatory authorities.